How to Apply for Public Service Loan Forgiveness

 Download the certification form

-Download the U.S. Department of Education’s Public Service Loan Forgiveness (PSLF): Employment Certification Form (PDF).
-Note: the application process is free.
+Download the U.S. Department of Education’s Public Service Loan Forgiveness (PSLF): Employment Certification Form (English PDF / Spanish PDF), Note: the application process is free.
 If anyone tries to charge you for this service, it’s a scam and you should not pay them.

 Complete the form